 As McKinsey acknowledges, correlation is not the same as causation.
 Yet the consistency of the data over the past decade strongly indicates that the link between diversity at the leadership level and financial performance is not coincidental.

 The link lies in organizational health.
 Organizations that actively create and promote strong internal processes dedicated to incorporating a variety of perspectives, experiences, and leadership styles consistently outperform competitors with homogenous leadership teams.

 This is true across many different dependent variables, from problem solving to analytic thinking to communication.
 And when taken together, success across these different variables adds up to strong financial performance.

-Unfortunately, emerging women leaders continue to face obstacles hindering their upward mobility.
+Unfortunately, emerging women leaders continue to face obstacles hindering gender equity and their upward mobility.
 And, perhaps surprisingly, these obstacles exist primarily at the first and second rungs of the corporate ladder.